-Erica Goldman is the Director of Science Policy for the National Council for Science and the Environment (NCSE).
-In this role, she leads NCSE and its member institutions in building capacity to bridge science and policy to improve the scientific basis of environmental decision-making.
+Erica Goldman is the science policy director at NCSE.
+In this role, she leads NCSE and its Member Institutions in building capacity to bridge science and policy to improve the scientific basis of environmental decision-making.

-She has worked as a science writer for the Maryland Sea Grant College Program; served as a Knauss Marine Policy Fellow in the Natural Resources Committee of the U.S. House of Representatives; and worked as a news intern at Science Magazine.
-She received her Ph.D. in biology from the University of Washington and her B.S. from Yale University.
+She has worked as a science writer for the Maryland Sea Grant College Program; served as a Knauss marine policy fellow in the Natural Resources Committee of the U.S. House of Representatives; and worked as a news intern at Science Magazine.
+She received her doctorate in biology from the University of Washington and her bachelor’s degree from Yale University.